-Tenerife Carnival 2025
+Carnival in Tenerife 2025

 The Carnival on Tenerife is a grandiose, vibrant costumed celebration.
-Carnaval de Tenerife (or Carnaval de Santa Cruz de Tenerife) combines the exquisite style of Venice with Brazilian passion.
+The Carnaval de Tenerife (or Carnaval de Santa Cruz de Tenerife) combines the exquisite style of Venice with Brazilian passion.
 It’s considered the largest in Europe and the second most significant in the world after the Rio Carnival.
 But is this really the case?

 Tenerife Carnival Program 2025